petiay/measure_extinction/docs/code_capabilities.rst

 SpecData
 ========

-A spectrum is stored as part of `measure_extinction.extdata.SpecData`.
+A spectrum is stored as part of `measure_extinction.stardata.SpecData`.
 The details of the data stored are:

 * waves: wavelengths with units